 - · Adding a server

 - · Reconfiguring a server

 - · Removing a server

-- Supported transport modes
+- · Supported transport modes

 - · Configuring default settings

-- Enabling the Distributed Jobs feature for load balancing

-- · Enabling or disabling CBT on virtual machines
+- Enabling or disabling CBT on virtual machines

 - · Enabling or disabling quiescing of virtual machines

 - · Unlocking a virtual machine

 Adding a server

 Before you can use the plug-in for backups and restores, you must add the applicable VMware ESXi and VMware vCenter Servers to the plug-in.
 You must then configure a user account to log in to the server.